pielonet/cktJavaMonitor/README.md

-# A practical interface to Webobjects/Wonder JavaMonitor
+# cktJavaMonitor

-A user interface to Wonder/Webobjects JavaMonitor direct Actions
+A practical interface to Webobjects/Wonder JavaMonitor

 ## What you need